sbcshop/SB-RFID-HAT/README.md

 * Two interface options: UART for RFID, I2C for Oled Display
 * User configurable buzzer (connected on GPIO 17 of Raspberry pi)

+#### You can also use these 2 projects available in this repository:

+* Attendance_system : A GUI based attendance system using rfid tags/cards.
+* Lock_Pi : You can use this project to log-ff raspberry pi using rfid tags/cards. to login you have to manually type password to log on again.

 ## How To configure ?

 ### Enable i2c and Serial interface